Donald Trump Approval Is Up After Syria Strikes, So Are Raytheon Missile Stock Profits

 A new CBS News poll shows Donald Trump’s approval rating is up marginally after Thursday night’s Syria strikes on Syria’s largest air base.
 The strikes involved the use of 59 Tomahawk missiles, each costing the United States approximately $1.5 million dollars.
-Immediately following Thursday’s attack in Syria by the United States, the company that makes the missiles, Raytheon, experienced a stock surge leading to an increase in stock profits for anyone holding those stocks.
+Immediately following Thursday’s attack in Syria by the United States, the company that makes the missiles, Raytheon, experienced a stock surge, leading to an increase in stock profits for anyone holding those stocks.

-As recent as 2015, Donald Trump did own stocks in Raytheon reports Business Insider, though it is unclear if he still owns those holdings.
-In June 2016 he reportedly sold some sections of his stock portfolio reports Fortune Magazine, but Forbes’ reports that Donald Trump refused to divest all of his assets.
-Additionally, of the list of companies whose stock Donald Trump owned and named as sold in June 2016, Raytheon was not named on that list.
+As recent as 2015, Donald Trump did own stocks in Raytheon, reports Business Insider, though it is unclear if he still owns those holdings.
+In June of 2016, he reportedly sold some sections of his stock portfolio, reports Fortune Magazine, but Forbes’ reports that Donald Trump refused to divest all of his assets.
+Additionally, of the list of companies whose stock Donald Trump owned and named as sold in June of 2016, Raytheon was not named on that list.

-The CBS poll out today shows that Trump’s approval rating has “edged up” but that many Americans are still protesting Thursday’s strikes in Syria that occurred without congressional approval.
+The CBS poll out today shows that Trump’s approval rating has “edged up,” but many Americans are still protesting Thursday’s strikes in Syria that occurred without congressional approval.

-Fifty-seven percent of Americans do approve of the Syria strikes on Thursday night, although that is where Trump’s approval rating increase ends.
+Fifty-seven percent of Americans approve of the Syria strikes on Thursday night, although that is where Trump’s approval rating increase ends.
 Most American disapprove of any United States military action beyond those strikes.
-Americans, and Congress, are voicing unease about any further action that occurs without Congressional approval as The Inquisitr previously reported.
+Americans, and Congress, are voicing unease about any further action that occurs without congressional approval, as the Inquisitr previously reported.
 That unease has strengthened over the weekend, with only 18 percent of Americans wanting ground troops in Syria.

-An overwhelming majority of 70 percent of Americans think that Congressional approval must occur before any further action, including 50 percent of Republicans.
+An overwhelming majority of 70 percent of Americans think that congressional approval must occur before any further action, including 50 percent of Republicans.
 The reaction to Donald Trump’s Syria strikes Thursday has been divided, and not down party lines.
-Although Republicans have for the most part pivoted completely since their 2013 position against Obama, where they said Obama strikes on Syria without Congressional approval would lead to impeachment proceedings.
+Although Republicans have for the most part pivoted completely since their 2013 position against Obama, where they said Obama strikes on Syria without congressional approval would lead to impeachment proceedings.

 But 43 percent of Americans are giving Trump’s approval rating a nod, an increase from last week’s 35 percent.
 Forty-nine percent of Americans still disapprove of Donald Trump’s overall job performance.